 Some of my recent landscape work with the 4 x 5 Pinhole was shown at Bainbridge Island Museum of Art in 2017.
 The Nighttime Portfolios: Images of Georgetown, continue.
 I am thrilled to have printed several images from this portfolio, in an edition two summers ago and exhibited 10 images in a show titled Urban in Pioneer Square at Gallery 110.
 My studio is home to over thirty years of photographic images, all for sale.
 If you would like to arrange a studio visit, please contact me at the email below.

 Thank you for visiting this website.
-The front page of this website contains blog posts about my current meanderings in photography.
+Check out my blog about my current meanderings in photography.
 Images are embedded in the blog and also can be seen in the portfolio section of the website.